 Frequent Urination-Try not to drink a lot of water about two hours before bed time this will help cut down on the bathroom trips throughout the night.

 Leg Cramps-These can be caused by not drinking enough water and also from all of the changes your body is going through so some cramping is normal.
-You can try a warm bath to help soothe the muscles as well as some Tylenol to help with the pain.
+You can try a warm bath to help soothe the muscles as well as some Tylenol to help with the pain and bananas, sometimes the loss of potassium has a hand in this.

 Congestion-This is super common when pregnant because of the constricting of the vessels in the nose causing you to be congested all the time.